 Typically asymptomatic until ruptured, resulting in a subarachnoid haemorrhage.

-Head CT usually confirms the diagnosis, but lumbar puncture is indicated if CT is negative and suspicion persists.
+Head CT usually confirms the diagnosis of subarachnoid haemorrhage, but lumbar puncture is indicated if the CT is negative and suspicion persists.

 Cerebral angiogram is the definitive investigation.
 CT angiography or magnetic resonance angiography may also be used.